Pennsylvania Route 463: Route description

 PA 463 begins an intersection with PA 63 on the border of Hatfield Township and Towamencin Township in the North Penn Valley region, heading northeast on four-lane undivided Forty Foot Road into Hatfield Township.
 The road passes through commercial areas and housing developments and narrows to two lanes.
 The route continues into residential areas with a few businesses and enters the borough of Hatfield, where it becomes West Broad Street.
 In Hatfield, the road runs northeast to the center of town.
 Here, PA 463 turns to the southeast on South Main Street and passes more residential and commercial development, crossing the Liberty Bell Trail and the Bethlehem Line, a railroad line that is owned by SEPTA and operated by the Pennsylvania Northeastern Railroad, at-grade.
 The road continues back into Hatfield Township and becomes Cowpath Road, reaching a junction with Orvilla Road.
 The route crosses SEPTA's Lansdale/Doylestown Line at-grade southwest of the Fortuna station and intersects Broad Street in a commercial area.

 Heading past more homes, PA 463 enters Montgomery Township at the Line Street intersection.
-The road comes to an junction with Taylor Road/Lansdale Avenue before it reaches the community of Montgomeryville, where PA 463 widens into a four-lane divided highway and intersects PA 309 (Bethlehem Pike) and US 202 Bus. at the Five Points intersection.
+The road comes to a junction with Taylor Road/Lansdale Avenue before it reaches the community of Montgomeryville, where PA 463 widens into a four-lane divided highway and intersects PA 309 (Bethlehem Pike) and US 202 Bus. at the Five Points intersection.

 Past this intersection, the route becomes Horsham Road and passes near more businesses as it narrows into a three-lane road with a center left-turn lane and one travel lane in each direction.
 After crossing North Wales Road, the route carries five lanes total, with two travel lanes in each direction and a center left-turn lane, as it heads into residential areas.
 The road passes through commercial areas past the Upper State Road intersection and crosses the US 202 parkway and the US 202 Parkway Trail.
 The route heads across Little Neshaminy Creek before coming to a junction with Stump Road.
 Past Stump Road, PA 463 narrows to two lanes total and runs past residential areas and business parks, reaching intersections with Hartman Road and Kenas Road.
 Farther southeast, the route becomes the border between Horsham Township to the southwest and Montgomery Township to the northeast.